 >> Otto's Hungarian Import Store & Delicatessen | Eat the World Los Angeles

-Sunday 7 February 2021
+Sunday, 7 February 2021

 Otto's Hungarian Import Store & Delicatessen

-HUNGARY ๐Ÿ‡ญ๐Ÿ‡บ
+๐Ÿ‡ญ๐Ÿ‡บ HUNGARY

-EDITOR'S NOTE: As far as I know, this is the only place to procure "un-Americanized" Hungarian foods in Greater Los Angeles.
+As far as I know, this is the only place to procure "un-Americanized" Hungarian foods in Greater Los Angeles.
 Otherwise this location would not normally be something to include and recommend.
 Its shelves are stocked with expired goods that have numbers intentionally rubbed out or otherwise obscured.
 With no tags, pricing seems to be made up at the register and at least twice as high as similar goods might be found in other stores.

 The important word "Hungarian" is now omitted on the outside sign of Otto's in Burbank, but it does not take long when you come inside to figure it out.
 Unless you have been here before, it will however, take you a while to find what you are looking for in the untidy aisles.